muhammetkocak0/STM32_LIN_API/README.md

 # Basic STM32 LIN Communication API with Checksum Calculation

-STM32 LIN Communication API for basic usage like unleasing the closed features of a car, reverse engineering etc.
+STM32 LIN Communication API for basic usage like unleashing the closed features of a car, reverse engineering etc.
 Do not forget to configure UART as LIN in CubeIDE

 ## Features